Goals

 How many meals need to be consistent

-Enough to remove decision fatigue from the parts of the week that usually break.
-For many people, breakfast and lunch do most of the work.
+Enough to remove decision fatigue from the meals that usually break.
+For many people, breakfast and lunch do most of the work, plus one reliable dinner fallback.

 Do I need to log forever